DOFLinx/docs/docs/parameters/11_The_Parameters.md

 The path to where Pixelcade has been installed.
 Ie PATH_PIXELCADE=C:\Pixelacde

-The value must end with a backslash

-If you don't have pixelcade then don't add this parameter to your INI file.
+If you don't have Pixelcade then don't add this parameter to your INI file.

 If the path is set and pixelweb is not running, then DOFLinx will